40th Illinois Infantry Regiment

 The 40th Regiment Illinois Volunteer Infantry was an infantry regiment that served in the Union Army during the American Civil War.

 Service

 The 40th Illinois Infantry was organized at Springfield, Illinois and mustered into Federal service on August 10, 1861.

+Once mustered, the regiment marched to Jefferson Barracks, Missouri, remaining there until August 30, when it marched to Bird's Point and subsequently to Paducah, Kentucky.
+The regiment were encamped there for the winter, where it was trained and performed guard duty, while Companies A and F were detached to perform duty at Smithland, Kentucky.